 Cara from Cara’s Creative Playground says it’s about being able to create freely without imagination boundaries while Kathleen from Ms. Artastic talks about a “creative lens” and the important role it plays.
-She says, “A maker mindset is about allowing yourself to be creative, experiment, and to keep an open-ended solution to a problem; problems through a creative lens can be solved in many ways or through the creative process, each time evolving through testing, trial, and feedback.
+She says, “A maker mindset is about allowing yourself to be creative, to experiment, and to keep an open-ended solution to a problem; problems through a creative lens can be solved in many ways or through the creative process, each time evolving through testing, trial, and feedback.
 Through a creative lens, there is no one answer or way to do a problem.
 There is a target, and the path to get there is through using all subjects or areas of study combined (whether it is when creating an art piece or designing a prototype or project).”

 And Jenelle from Enriching Young Minds and Hearts explains, “A maker mindset is a mindset in which you start with a blank canvas.
 You draw from your background knowledge, experiences, and resources around you to create from scratch.
 It involves knowing that making is an ongoing process that involves failing; sometimes over and over.
 It’s the mindset that it’s okay to fail because we learn from failing.”

 There is so much value in this type of mindset being fostered in students, to serve them both in the classroom and beyond.
 Here’s what some Teacher-Authors had to share about the advantages.